Saturday, May 26, 2018

 After several months of fifteen days in the jungle, five days on the firebase, and almost no success in encountering the enemy, Brass devised a new tactic of having us fly around in helicopters until we started taking ground-to-air fire.
 Once we did, the choppers would swoop down and drop us off in hopes of making contact—something that rarely happened because of Charlie’s weakened state.

 Reports of intense enemy troop movement in a nearby swamp had the Brass salivating.
-My company was soon loaded into choppers, flown to the area and dropped out of the birds.
-I mean this literally.
-With no landing zone cut into the jungle for us to land and deploy from, the choppers hovered 10 feet or so above a large swampy pond while we jumped out.
+My company was soon loaded into choppers, flown to the area, and dropped out of the birds.
+I mean this, literally.
+With no landing zone cut into the jungle for us to land and deploy, the choppers hovered 10 feet above a large swampy pond while we jumped out.
 This was no easy feat while carrying 100 pounds of gear.

 Our company had about 100 men divided equally into four platoons.
-We set up a camp, and then my platoon started out on patrol.
-Soon as we were out of sight from the rest of the company we began hearing even more movement.
-After months in the boonies, we were all attuned to sounds of the jungle.
-Now, there was no doubt in my mind that there was a large number of enemy soldiers very close to us, and that they were paralleling our movement through the jungle.
+We set up a camp, and my platoon started out on patrol.
+As soon as we were out of sight of the rest of the company, we began hearing even more movement.
+After months in the boonies, we were all attuned to the sounds of the jungle.
+Now, there was no doubt that many enemy soldiers were very close to us and paralleling our movement through the jungle.
 This bothered me and everyone else because we were on Charlie’s home turf—likely smack-dab in the middle of a large enemy camp and staging area.
 We could hear movement in every direction, and if I told you that I was anything but piss-in-my-pants scared, I’d be lying through my teeth.

 Jungle warfare is like no other.
 You can be 10 feet from the enemy and never see him.
-You have to rely on your nose, your ears, and your wits because otherwise, you may as well be blind.
-My nose, ears, and wits told me we were about to have the living shit kicked out of us and I expected, any minute, to be shredded by AK 47 bullets.
+You must rely on your nose, ears, and wits because otherwise, you may as well be blind.
+My nose, ears, and wits told me we were about to have the living shit kicked out of us, and I expected, any minute, to be shredded by AK 47 bullets.
 The platoon leader decided on a quick ploy.

 I was the machine gunner, the “Gun.”
 When Super Sarge tapped my shoulder and pointed to a slight concave just to the side of the trail, I knew my time had come.
 We quickly prepared for what we called an instant ambush.
 Charlie was following close behind.
 My assistant gunner and I set the M-60’s bi-pod and started stringing every round of ammo we had into the gun’s chamber, locked and loaded, ready to kill—and just as likely, I knew, to be killed.
 It didn’t matter that I’d never pulled the trigger on an M-60.
 What mattered was that I was getting ready to.
 Just as quickly as the sergeant tapped my shoulder and motioned what he wanted, he left the two of us alone on the trail to mow down anyone coming up from behind.
 From the sounds we heard, we wouldn’t have long to wait.

-That night we camped in the middle of the swamp, mosquitoes, and leeches sucking our blood.
-It rained so hard that Charlie could have gotten close enough to cut our throats and we wouldn’t have seen him.
-The next morning the Captain let me shoot the M-60, for practice, while we waited for the choppers to extract us.
+That night we camped in the middle of the swamp, mosquitoes and leeches sucking our blood.
+It rained so hard that Charlie could have gotten close enough to cut our throats, and we wouldn’t have seen him.
+The next morning, the Captain let me shoot the M-60 for practice while we waited for the choppers to extract us.
 We stood single file, knee-deep in a wide pool of stagnating water.
-With five-hundred rounds locked and loaded, I stood like Rambo, the big gun at my waist, and began mowing down vegetation across the pond.
-I didn’t take my finger off the trigger until the sound of imminent death finally ceased and the pungent odor of spent rounds wafted up into my nostrils.
+With five hundred rounds locked and loaded, I stood like Rambo, the big gun at my waist, and began mowing vegetation across the pond.
+I didn’t take my finger off the trigger until the sound of imminent death finally ceased, and the pungent odor of spent rounds wafted up into my nostrils.

 It was the first and last time that I ever shot the big gun, though I’ll never forget the sound it made or the power of life and death I felt, and that will never leave me for as long as I live.